andypugh/ESP-Heat/README.md

 Temperature sensing assumes DS18B20 sensors.
 One zone per valve, and it is assumed that zone valves trip microswitches when open.

+Branches:
+no_master: Uses GPIO to read from the DS18B20 sensors
+master: using a DS2482 1-wire master adaptor for longer cable runs

 ![Alt text](Screenshot.png?raw=true "Programming screen for one zone")